cpp-johnny/competitive/codeforces/0thinkingProcess.md

 So we can just count no. of 1s as the position of the 1s represent the power it is at.

 To do so we just decompose the number into its binary.

+# 339A Helpful Maths (800)

+string s. create vector x where all the digits are at. for all character in s, add any non `+` into x, which are the numbers. then sort the numbers. then cout x and +. note this mistake --> dont just cout x, `+`. else will end up with 1+2+3+. so check if current index is size -1 which is last index, if it is wont cout the `+`.